shivanagutti/hello-word/README.md

 # hello-word
 GIT hub tutorial

-New changes rae being made in hellow word, the changes are done by shiva
+New changes are being made in hellow word, the changes are done by shiva